-It was written in narrative form, including many items that had not appeared in our English texts.
-It described the blindfolded candidate, locked up for an hour in total darkness, to put him in the right frame of mind for the ceremony.

-It describes the knocks on the door, the perambulations round the lodge and the resin flares.
+The text, in narrative form, described only a single two pillar ceremony, dealing mainly with the floor work and only fragments of ritual.
+The Candidate was deprived of metals, right knee bare, left shoe worn 'as a slipper' and locked in a room alone in total darkness, to put him in the right frame of mind for the ceremony.
+His eyes were bandaged and his sponsor knocked three times on the Lodge door.
+After several questions, he was introduced and admitted in the care of a Warden (Surveillant).
+Still blindfolded, he was led three times round the floor drawing in the centre of the Lodge, and there were .resin flares'.
 It was customary in the French lodges in those days to have a pan of live coals just inside the door of the lodge and at the moment the candidate was brought in, they would sprinkle powdered resin on the live coal, to make an enormous flare, which would frighten the wits out of the candidate, even if he was blindfolded.
-(In many cases they did not blindfold them until they came to the obligation).
-Then we get the posture for the obligation with three lots of penalties, and details of aprons and gloves.
-This is followed by the signs, tokens and words relating to two pillar names, all told as part of a single ceremony.
-All this is sadly mixed-up, and as we read it, we suddenly realize that the gentleman who was dictating it, had his mind on much more worldly matters.
-So brethren, this was the earliest exposure from France, not very good, but it was the first of a really wonderful stream of documents.
+(In many cases they did not blindfold them until they came to the obligation.)
+Then, amid a circle of swords, we get the posture for the obligation with three lots of penalties, and details of Aprons and Gloves.
+This is followed by the signs, tokens and words relating to two pillars.
+The ceremony contained several features unknown in English practice, and some parts of the story appear to be told in the wrong sequence, so that as we read it, we suddenly realize that the gentleman who was dictating it had his mind on much more worldly matters.
+So Brethren, this was the earliest exposure from France, not very good, but it was the first of a really wonderful stream of documents.
 As before, I shall only discuss the important ones.

-My next, is Le Secret des Francs-Maçons, (The Secret of a Freemason) 1742, published by the Abbé Perau, who was Prior at the Sorbonne, the University of Paris.
-A beautiful first degree, all in narrative form, and every word in favour of the Craft.
-His words for the E.A. and F.C. were in reverse order (and this became common practice in Europe) but he said practically nothing about the second degree.
-He describes the masonic drinking and toasting at great length, with a marvelous description of "Masonic Fire".
-He mentioned that the Master's degree was "a great ceremonial lamentation over the death of Hiram," but he knew nothing about the third degree and said that Master Masons get only a new sign and that was all.
+My next, is Le Secret des Francs Maqons (The Secret of the Freemasons) 1742, published by the Abb6 Perau, who was Prior at the Sorborme, the University of Paris.
+A beautiful first degree, all in narrative form, and every word in favor of the Craft.
+His words for the EA and FC were in reverse order (and this became common practice in Europe) but he said practically nothing about the second degree.
+He described the Masonic drinking and toasting at great length, with a marvelous description of 'Masonic Fire'.
+He mentioned that the Master's degree was 'a great ceremonial lamentation over the death of Hiram' but he knew nothing about the third degree and said that Master Masons got only a new sign and that was all.

-Our next work is Le Catechisme des Francs-Maçons (The Freemasons' Catechism) published in 1744, by Louis Travenol, a famous French journalist.
-He dedicates his book "To the Fair Sex," which he adores, saying that he is deliberately publishing this exposure for their benefit, because the masons have excluded them, and his tone is mildly anti-masonic.
-He continues with a note "To the Reader," criticizing several items in Perau's work, but agreeing that Le Secret is generally correct.
-For that reason (and Perau was hopelessly ignorant of the third degree) he confines his exposure to the M.M. degree.
+Our next work is Le Catechisme des Francs Ma(ons (The Freemasons' Catechism) published in 1744, by Louis Travenol, a famous French journalist.
+He dedicates his book 'To the Fair Sex', which he adores, saying that he is deliberately publishing this exposure for their benefit, because the Masons have excluded them, and his tone is mildly anti Masonic.
+He continues with a note 'To the Reader', criticizing several items in Perau's work, but agreeing that Le Secret is generally correct.
+For that reason (and Perau was hopelessly ignorant of the third degree) he confines his exposure to the MM degree.
 But that is followed by a catechism which is a composite for all three degrees, undivided, though it is easy to see which questions belong to the Master Mason.

-Le Catechisme also contains two excellent engravings of the Tracing Boards, or Floordrawings, one called "Plan of the Lodge for the Apprentice-Fellow" combined, and the other for "The Master's Lodge."
+Le Catechisme also contains two excellent engravings of the Tracing Boards, or Floor drawings, one called 'Plan of the Lodge for the Apprentice Fellow' combined , and the other for 'The Master's Lodge'.